 We are looking for a hard-working, positive, flexible, honest, friendly, detail-oriented individual to join our team.
-You must be comfortable interacting with the public, able to lift 50+ pounds, physically fit, comfortable with animals, self-motivated and self-directed.
-While no previous farming experience is required, you must be a quick and willing learner.
-As you become familiar with the work, you will be expected to work alone at times and alongside one of us at other times.
-Once you have mastered milking the goats (usually a 1-2 week training period, depending on previous experience), that task will always be a one person job.
-As you learn how to make and care for specific cheeses, you will often be responsible for making cheese or doing cheese chores alone.
-While there are some tasks that we will accomplish as a team or as partners, the majority of your work will be done solo.
-You must be willing to get dirty for farm chores, and you must be equally willing to get clean for cheese work.
-In order to maintain the highest quality standards for out products, you must be meticulous, thorough, and very detail-oriented in both the milking parlor and the cheese room.
+The intern must be comfortable interacting with the public, able to lift 50+ pounds, physically fit, at ease around animals, self-motivated and self-directed.
+While no previous farming experience is required, the intern must be a quick and willing learner.
+As the intern become familiar with the work, they will be expected to work alone at times and alongside one of us at other times.
+Once the intern has mastered milking the goats (usually a 1-2 week training period, depending on previous experience), that task will always be a one person job.
+As the intern learns how to make and care for specific cheeses, they will often be responsible for making cheese or doing cheese chores alone.
+While there are some tasks that we will accomplish as a team or as partners, the majority of the intern’s work will be done alone.
+The intern must be willing to get dirty for farm chores, and must be equally willing to get clean for cheese work.
+In order to maintain the highest quality standards for our products, the intern must be meticulous, thorough, and very detail-oriented in both the milking parlor and the cheese room.

 The Stowe area offers superb recreation opportunities: mountain biking, hiking, bouldering, kayaking, and fantastic swimming holes are all nearby.
 Stowe and the surrounding area has a vibrant food scene.
 There are lots of great bars and restaurants and many other small farms, breweries, and food producers.
 The nature of the internship will allow for ample time to recreate, exercise, relax, and explore.
-For example, if you have a cheese shift in the morning and a milking shift in the evening, you will have a few hours in the middle of the day to yourself.
+For example, if the intern has a cheese shift in the morning and a milking shift in the evening, there will be a few unscheduled hours in the middle of the day to do whatever they wish!

 - Current resume, including any relevant farm or food experience